corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/setup/corda-configuration-fields.md

 ## `openTelemetry`

-OpenTelemetry specifies if the node should generate spans to be sent to a collector.
+Specifies if the node should generate spans to be sent to a collector.
 The node will only generate spans if this property is set to `true` and an OpenTelemetry SDK is on the node classpath.
 By default, no OpenTelemetry SDK is on the node classpath, meaning by default no spans are actually generated.
 To prevent spans being generated regardless of whether the OpenTelemetry SDK is on the classpath, this configuration field should be set to `false`.
-See the [OpenTelemetry](../../../enterprise/node/operating/monitoring-and-logging/opentelemetry.md) section for more details.
+See the [OpenTelemetry](../../../enterprise/node/operating/monitoring-and-logging/opentelemetry.md) section for more information.

 *Default:* true